What is the Difference Between a Zero Waste or Eco-Friendly Lifestyle?

 Baking mats, food pouches and bowl covers made from silicone, bread bags, chopping boards and made from soft plastics and of course rPET bottles are all recyclable - by buying these recycled plastics you are keeping them out of landfill and in circulation, therefore reducing waste as well as saving a load on energy consumption required in their recycling processes and reducing carbon emissions in transport (lighter than glass).

-You can read more about why glass isn't that eco friendly when recycled and transported in my another blog here: https://www.lilbit.com.au/post/which-is-better-for-the-environment-glass-or-plastic
+You can read more about why glass isn't as eco friendly as many think in my another blog here: https://www.lilbit.com.au/post/which-is-better-for-the-environment-glass-or-plastic

 Increased awareness